WasmEdge/docs/docs/start/wasmedge/extensions/plugins.md

 For those workloads which are too heavy to compile into WebAssembly, it would be more appropriate to build them into native host functions.
 To satisfy the portability of WebAssembly runtime, WasmEdge introduced the plug-in mechanism to make the host functions loadable and portable.

 The plug-in mechanism for WasmEdge is an easy way to extend the host modules from loadable shared libraries.
-With the plug-ins, users can load and instantiate the host functions from the shared libraries released by WasmEdge official or even by other developers.
+With the plug-ins, you can load and instantiate the host functions from the shared libraries released by WasmEdge official or even by other developers.

 ## Official Released Plug-ins

 The following lists are the WasmEdge official released plug-ins.
-Users can install them easily by the installer.
+You can install them easily by using the installer.

 | Plug-in | Description | Platform Support | Language support |
 | --- | --- | --- | --- |